 Nun Sara is on the run in Mexico and is saved from cowboys by Hogan, who is preparing for a future mission to capture a French fort.
 The pair become good friends, but Sara never does tell him the true reason behind her being outlawed.

 A hard but mediocre cop is assigned to escort a prostitute into custody from Las Vegas to Phoenix, so that she can testify in a mob trial.
 But a lot of people are literally betting that they won't make it into town alive.

 A Stranger rides into in the dusty mining town of Lago, where the townspeople are living in the shadow of a dark secret.
-After a shootout leaves the towns hired-gun protectors dead, the towns leaders petition the Stranger to stay and protect them from 3 ruthless outlaws who are soon to be released from prison.
-The 3 have their sites set on returning to Lago to wreak havoc and take care of some unfinished business.
+After a shootout leaves the town's hired-gun protectors dead, the town's leaders petition the Stranger to stay and protect them from three ruthless outlaws who are soon to be released from prison.
+The three have their sights set on returning to Lago to wreak havoc and take care of some unfinished business.
 A series of events soon has the townspeople questioning whether siding with the Stranger was a wise idea as they quickly learn the price that they each must pay for his services.
 As the outlaws make their way back into Lago, they discover that the town is not exactly as they had left it, and waiting in the shadows is the Stranger, ready to expose the town's secret and serve up his own brand of justice.
 Written by

 Was this review helpful to you?